-The Board has met with DOE headquarters personnel, federal project personnel, and contractor personnel to discuss several key projects, including the Uranium Processing Facility at the Y-12 National Security Complex and the Integrated Waste Treatment Unit at Idaho National Laboratory.
+The Board has met with DOE headquarters personnel, federal project personnel, and contractor personnel to discuss several key projects, intended to demonstrate the early integration of safety into design, including the Uranium Processing Facility at the Y-12 National Security Complex and the Integrated Waste Treatment Unit at Idaho National Laboratory.
 These meetings have been aimed at developing a mutual understanding of the safety requirements for these new facilities and establishing common expectations for early design maturity and early identification of safety issues and their resolution.